Blog

 What is a property management system?

-A property management system sits at the heart of hotel operations.
-It provides a comprehensive overview of front and back office activities and facilitates tasks such as managing reservations, check-ins and outs, guest communications, payments, housekeeping, pricing, channel management, reporting, and more.
+A property management system is often used to support core hotel operations.
+It provides a comprehensive overview of front and back office activities and facilitates tasks such as managing reservations, check-ins and outs, guest communications, payments, housekeeping, pricing, reporting, and more.

 A property management system helps lodging businesses: